saturdaymp-examples/a-refactoring-tale/README.md

 ## Gilded Rose starting position in C# NUnit

+First off, read the [requirements](requirements.md).
+Then build the project and run it along with the tests.
+Finally start refactoring!
+Open an [issue](https://github.com/saturdaymp-examples/a-refactoring-tale/issues) if you have trouble getting the project running.

 ### Build the project

 Use your normal build tools to build the projects in Debug mode.